 In general, O&R receives or is being credited with a return at the Other Customer-Provided Capital rate for regulatory assets that have not been included in rate base, and receives or is being credited with a return at the pre-tax weighted average cost of capital once the asset is included in rate base.
-Similarly, O&R pays to or credits customers with a return at the Other Customer-Provided Capital rate for regulatory liabilities that have not been included in rate base, and pays to or credits customers with a return at the pre-tax weighted average cost of capital once the liability is included in rate base.
+Similarly, O&R pays to or credits customers with a return at the Other Customer-Provided Capital rate for regulatory liabilities that have not been included in rate base, and pays to or credits customers with a return at the Other Customers with a return at the pre-tax weighted average cost of capital on credits customers with a return at the Other Customers with a return at the pre-tax weighted average cost of capital once the liability is included in rate base.